Need to short sell your home?

 What steps do I take in a short sale?

-First, determine the true market value of your home.
-A qualified real estate professional, like Future Home Realty, will be able to give you a realistic idea of what your house would probably sell for based on a market analysis.
-Be careful of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, assess the true market value of your property.
+An experienced real estate professional, like Future Home Realty, will be able to give you a good idea of what your property should possibly sell for based on prior sales of similar houses in the area.
+Beware of websites where a computer estimates your house's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, find out your closing costs.
-My experience has taught me to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.
+Next, determine your closing costs.
+My experience means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, get in touch with your lender and notify them of the situation.
-They may even have a special department that manages short sales.
-Ask about their specific process.
+Finally, contact your lender and let them know of your situation.
+They may even have a special team that handles short sales.
+Ask about their exact procedures.
 Some lenders will be more willing to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to approve the final sale.